Transpyler/transpyler/README.rst

 ---------------------

 Transpyler languages are usually supersets of Python itself.
-In Pytuguês, for instance, any Python code is also a valid Pytuguês code.
-This makes languages easier to implement since we don't have to blacklist the original Python keywords, but it also creates a path for going from a educational Pythonesque language to the real Python that is useful in real world applications.
+In Pytuguês, for instance, most Python code is also a valid Pytuguês code.
+This makes languages easier to implement since we don't have to blacklist the original Python keywords, but it also creates a path for going from a educational Pythonesque languages to vanilla Python used in real world applications.

-The fact that we don't make any effort to hide the Python internals is not a bug, its a feature :)
+The fact that we don't make any effort to hide the Python internals and Python original syntax is not a bug, its a feature!